larryhastings/big/README.md

 <dl><dd>

-Library code for working with simple state machines.
+Code that makes it easy to write simple state machines.

 There are lots of popular Python libraries for implementing state machines.
 But they all seem to be designed for